stepin/git-parse-commits/README.md

   lastReleaseVersion  Prints version of last release releaseVersion      Prints version of next release from git commit messages releaseNotes        Prints release notes from git commit messages

+$ docker run --rm -it stepin/git-parse-commits releaseNotes -h
+Usage: git-parse-commits releaseNotes [<options>]

+  Prints release notes from git commit messages

+Options:
+  -s, --short  Switch output to short format to be used as description of git tag -h, --help   Show this message and exit
 ```